Sudan: A Legend Predicts the Fall

 Wardi was speaking by telephone from China, where he is undergoing medical treatment.
 (He had a kidney transplant in Qatar a few years back.)
 Here’s a clip from his famous 1993 concert before a quarter million southern Sudanese refugees in Addis Ababa:

-One thought on “Sudan: A Legend Predicts the Fall
+One Reply to “Sudan: A Legend Predicts the Fall”

 Leave a Reply